 What is the average living cost in Uruguay?

 On average, about 70 % of the required cost of living in the US or Europe to maintain your lifestyle depends on how close you get to the Punta Del Este area.
 In a supermarket in Punta Del Este on the coast, you will spend double for groceries what you would pay inland in the same chain or a little grocery store.

 Much cheaper than in the US or Europe is medical care.
 A good all-round health plan offers a choice of different hospitals for a monthly fee of 100 -120 US Dollars.
 In general, the medical standard is quite high in Uruguay.

 For a two-person household, you look at the following approx. Monthly utility costs:

 • Electricity: US$ 200.00

 • Internet: US$ 55.00

 How do they calculate living space on property information?

-In Uruguay there is no basis in this regard, which would correspond roughly to the living space standard in the USA.
+In Uruguay, there is no basis in this regard, which would correspond roughly to the living space standard in the USA.
 The calculations and details of the seller are very individual.
-It is often spoken of the entire “constructed” area, meaning that terraces, the garage, barbeque, deck and the pool area are included.
-Which makes it hard to compare house prices by “per square meter” price!
+It is often spoken of the entire “constructed” area, meaning that terraces, the garage, BBQ, deck and the pool area are included, which makes it hard to compare house prices by “per square meter” price!